DevMountain/alexa-instructions/README.md

 ///image here

-1. Next, you'll be on the Configuration tab.
+1. Now you'll be on the Configuration tab.
 Fill it out like below, and paste in the ARN from the top right of the page where you uploaded your zip file to AWS Lambda.
-It will start with 'arn:aws:lambda:us-east.'
+It should start with 'arn:aws:lambda:us-east.'
 Then select next.

 ///image here